hsuanmina/building-energetics/README.md

 Using a combination of statistical analysis and high-resolution visualizations, the repository provides tools to explore year-over-year trends between buildings and energy consumption.

-All plots in the paper were generated from the scripts in this repository, except the MIT buildings map, which was made using Adobe Illustrator.
+All plots in the paper were generated from the scripts in this repository, except the MIT buildings map, which was made using Adobe Illustrator 2025.

 ## Data Sources
 The data used in this project originates from Project Energize_MIT, housed within the MIT Sustainability Datapool.
 After extensive preprocessing and quality checks, a cleaned version of the dataset was imported and used across all scripts in this repository.